 - Capping the tooth—The temporary filling is removed and a crown or filling is placed on the tooth.
 Teeth toward the back of the mouth used for chewing (molars and premolars) are capped more often than teeth toward the front of the mouth.

 However, a root canal isn’t more painful than a regular dental procedure.
-Most people can return to work or school directly afterward, and over-the-counter or prescription medications can help relieve any discomfort.6
+Most people can return to work or school directly afterward, and over-the-counter or prescription medications can help relieve any discomfort.

 If you need root canal treatment, Humana can help.
-We offer a broad range of dental plans with varying levels of coverage, many with low monthly premiums.
+We offer a broad range of dental plans with varying levels of coverage, many with affordable monthly premiums.
 Some of our plans also feature no waiting periods, which means you could get covered in about 5 days.
-To see plans and prices in your area, check out our Humana Insurance Company dental insurance page.
+To see plans and prices in your area, check out our Humana dental insurance page.